 On 6 May 1989, I took a day out from my job at Sealand to attend the interview.
+I knew the date was exactly 24 years to the day after the very first Red Arrows' public display: irrelevant, of course, but I thought it might be useful to drop that snippet into the conversation during the interview.
 There was no need to tell John McMinn where I was going because it was a day off anyway.
-By coincidence, I knew the date was exactly 24 years to the day after the very first Red Arrows' public display: irrelevant, of course, but I thought it might be useful to drop that snippet into the conversation during the interview.
+Mondays were always a day off because the group captain and I were out almost every Saturday and Sunday inspecting at least one of the 188 Air Training Squadrons in our Region.
+I had already visited all our squadrons at least once so I had got to know the M6 from the Lake District in the north to the Birmingham area in the south intimately.

 Irrespective of what they were going to ask me, there were many questions that I wanted to ask the panel.
 I needed clarification on exactly what the job entailed.
 Although there was no mention of low flying complaints in the third version of the job specification, I intended to reiterate what I had put in my written application about not wanting to deal with the irate public on the thorny subject of low flying aircraft.
 I also wanted reassurance about the likely difficulties of working for three masters at the same time - and it would certainly be difficult for me bring that subject up without betraying a friend's confidence.
 There were so many things I wanted to know, but my mind went blank as soon as I sat down and Tim Miller launched his opening salvo.